 Social media influencers, video streams, and search engine optimization.
-They’re all innovative ways to reach customers and broaden your reach.
+They’re all important ways to reach customers and broaden your reach.
 Yet one of the “oldest” and most effective messaging channels should not be forgotten: email.
 Email is not dead!
 Far from it.

 We’ve talked for years about how important email is to your overall digital marketing goals.
 Is it still a worthwhile marketing strategy?
 You bet it is:

 - There are currently just over 4 billion daily email users and the number is expected to climb to 4.6 billion by 2025.

-- Ninety percent of B2B content marketers say email engagement is one of the top four metrics they track to measure content performance.
+- Sixty-four percent of B2B content marketers say email engagement is one of the top four metrics they track to measure content performance.

 As one piece of your digital marketing pie, email campaigns are well worth the time and investment.
 Here’s how to make sure those emails are designed to attract, engage, and convert your audience.